czhangy/UCLA-Core/Lower-Divs/CS-31/notes.md

 - `14 / 5.0 = 2.8`
   - If any operand is a `double`, the result will be a `double`
 - `14 / 5 = 2`
-  - If all operands are int, the result will be an int, cuts off the decimal
+  - If all operands are `int`, the result will be an `int`, cuts off the decimal
 - `14 % 5 → 4` (mod), same precedence as multiplication/division

 ```c++